-Most of the stories we buy are under 1000 words.
-We'll usually run one long story per issue, but your best bet is to send us something short that we’re not going to forget.
+Most of the stories we buy are 750 to 2000 words.
+Your best bet is to send us something short that we’re not going to forget.
+We may print-publish one longer piece a year (less than 5000 words).
 We strongly encourage submissions by women writers who help dilute the nasty testosterone scent in the Squid offices.
+(We don’t have offices and several of our editors are women, but you get the idea.)
 Try sending us something experimental or something beautiful or something profane.
 But please, no sloppy wandering grade-school humor stories.

-No matter what you do, all you’re going to get out of us is a flat payment of $5 USD and a contributors copy (that you have to take whether you want to or not).
-If you are so unfortunate that we accept two of your products in a single issue, then you’re still only going to get that measly five bucks and a copy.
+No matter what you do, all you’re going to get out of us is a flat payment of $5 USD or $5 credit toward a Squid funny t-shirt.
+If you are so unfortunate that we accept two of your products in a single issue, then you’re still only going to get that measly five bucks.

 How to submit

-Feel free to submit to other markets when you submit to us, but if you think anyplace else would be interested in your story, you probably are making a mistake somewhere along the line.
-Multiple subs are okay, but we’re likely to get confused if we have more than one of your stories on the table at a time (seriously, it could stretch the return time out by months).
+Feel free to submit to other markets when you submit to us.
+Simultaneous submissions are okay, but we’re likely to get confused if we have more than one of your stories on the table at a time.
 Read the stuff we consider to be funny scifi.

-If you have a print-on-demand novel that nobody’s buying, how ’bout you advertise in Space Squid?
+If you have a print-on-demand novel that nobody’s buying, how ’bout you sponsor a story in Space Squid?
 It guarantees that your core audience (sci-fi fans who are careless with their money) will see it, our circ is comparable to many ‘zines and journals, and it’ll probably be the cheapest ad you’ll ever buy.